stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 ---
 layout: post
 og_image: "exclamation_point_usage_graph.jpg"
-title: My skyrocketing exclamation point usage!
+title: I graphed my skyrocketing exclamation point usage!
 ---

-### What's the deal?
+### WHAT is the deal?

-I parsed over four years of my Google Voice data to look for exclamation points.
+I parsed over four years of my Google Voice data to look for exclamation points in my sent messages.
 This graph shows what I found.

-### Why did I do that?
+### WHY did I do that?

 My girlfriend and I had talked about how nearly all of our messages contain exclamation points.
 I had chatted with friends about exclamation points’ omnipresence.